Ian Broudie: Featured singles

-Personal life
+Personal

 Broudie lives in London but spends a substantial amount of time writing and recording in Liverpool as his studio is located there.
 In 2018, he said he was recording in his home.
 He has a son, fellow Lightning Seeds member Riley Broudie (b.
 1991), who was the inspiration for the band's 1992 single "The Life of Riley".

+Broudie published his memoir, Tomorrow's Here Today, in 2023.